TGDivy/TGDivy/README.md

 ## 💬🌞

-> Success is getting what you want...
-Happiness is wanting what you get. ~ Dale Carnegie
+> If you are ever the smartest person in the room, you are in the wrong room. ~ C. Sean McGee

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )